 Choosing between debt financing and equity financing

-The “cost of capital” is the amount of money required to complete a project and is vital to determining a developer’s “optimal capital structure.”
+The “cost of capital” is generally the return expected by the suppliers of capital for their contribution of such capital.
+It is vital to determining a developer’s “optimal capital structure” – where you have an optimal balance from various capital sources (such as debt and equity) to reduce the overall weighted average cost of capital (more on this later).
 It all hinges on the concept of ROE (Return on Equity) which very much takes into account leverage.
 The actual calculation of ROE is “net income” of the business (i.e., income after expenses (including debt repayment!) and taxes) divided by the shareholder equity.
 As debt is subtracted from the calculation, the ROE increases.
 In fact, if the ROE appears too high, it may be a warning sign that there is too much debt in the enterprise.
 Generally, an ROE equal or less than 10% would be considered poor.

 Typically, equity financing returns deliver a higher IRR (Internal Rate of Return) over the life of the project than debt financing which is reasonable when you think about.
 Debt financing is generally secured.
 If something goes wrong, the secured lender can step in, seize the assets and repay themselves.
 Equity is full “at risk”; it’s not secured.
 If something goes wrong, the equity investor is out of luck!
 They potentially lose everything.
 Therefore an equity investor will demand more in return than a debt investor.
 In real estate it is not unusual at all that an equity investor will look for a return of 20% or more on its investment.
 And because they are an owner, they expect that forever!
 If the need for additional equity could be satisfied with high interest rate debt, then that becomes a credible alternative for the developer.
 If high rate debt is 14%, but the developer anticipates being able to pay it all back in 3 years, debt makes a lot of sense.
 A developer with an eye on maximizing ultimate profit will be understandably jealous of keeping as much equity as feasible and therefore may prefer to pay a risk premium for mortgage financing.